 Sometimes it all seems so overwhelming!
-I recommend making small changes that can be built upon over time.
+I recommend making small changes that can be built upon over time to reverse Type 2 diabetes.
 Remember the goal is to lead a healthier lifestyle, so the changes should be permanent.
 It has been well documented that “fad” diets don’t work.
 Instead, choose two healthy lifestyle changes that you can realistically achieve.
 Once those have been incorporated into your daily routine, choose two more and so on.

 For example, you could set your goals to eat more vegetables and green salads, stop drinking soda and walk for 30 minutes every day.

 Diet recommendations for diabetes are the same as for heart disease and other chronic diseases.
 All of the research supports plant-based diets such as the Mediterranean diet.
 Incorporate plenty of leafy greens, vegetables, fruit, beans, nuts, avocados and fish into your diet.
 Cut way back on red meats, fried foods, fast foods and sweets.
 The Healthy Eating Plate advises to fill half of your plate with leafy greens and vegetables, one quarter of your plate with lean protein, and one quarter of your plate with whole grains.
 Add some healthy fat such as olive oil, and a small serving of fruit for dessert.